Continuous Multi-line Queues and TASEP

-\begin{proof} For the first two statements we will use the process of the last row.
-Assume that the particles of classes 2 and 1 are positioned at $q_2$ and $q_1$ respectively before the process of the last row.
+\begin{proof} For the first two statements, we will use the process of the last row on $n$ boxes labeled $1,\dots,n$.
+Assume that the particles of classes 2 and 1 are positioned at $q_2$ and $q_1$ respectively in the preceding row.
 By rotation we may assume that $q_2<q_1$.
 The only way to obtain a 2 followed by a 1 after the process of the last row is to have exactly one particle in the interval $[q_2,q_1]$.
-That is easy to see since the class 1 particle will land at the first available position and after that the class 2 particle will do the same.
+This is due to the fact that the class 1 particle will land at the first available position and after that the class 2 particle will do the same.
 Let $y=1-(q_1-q_2)$.
-We know by \refC{C:w0} that $g_{21}(q_1,q_2)=2(q_2-q_1) = 2(1-y)$.
-If we think of this as the limit of the stationary distribution of TASEP it is clear that the particles of classes higher than 2 will not influence the relative position of 2 and 1.
-The probability that there is exactly one of the $n$ particles in the interval $[q_2,q_1]$ is $\binom{n}{1}(1-y)y^{n-1}$.
+We know by \refT{T:w0} that $g_{21}(q_1,q_2)=2(q_2-q_1) = 2(1-y)$.
+If we think of this as the limit of the stationary distribution of TASEP, it is clear that the particles of classes higher than 2 will not influence the relative positions of 2 and 1.
+The probability that exactly one of the $n$ particles lies in the interval $[q_2,q_1]$ is $\binom{n}{1}(1-y)y^{n-1}$.
 We thus obtain